Muslim Council of Britain: Istanbul Declaration controversy

 In March 2009, The Observer reported that people including Daud Abdullah, the Deputy Secretary General of the MCB, had signed what has become known as the Istanbul Declaration (not to be confused with the 2004 Istanbul summit) in January of that year.
-This was in reaction to Israeli military action in Gaza of December 2008 and January 2009.
+This was in reaction to Israeli military action in Gaza of December 2008 and January 2009 (Operation Cast Lead).
 As reported, the Declaration implored the "Islamic Nation" to oppose by any means all individuals deemed supportive of the "Zionist enemy" (meaning Israel).
 At the time of signing, political leaders, including the British Prime Minister, Gordon Brown had suggested providing peacekeeping naval forces to monitor arms-smuggling between Gaza and Egypt.

-Hazel Blears, Secretary of State for Communities and Local Government in the UK, published an open letter saying the government would have no further dealings with the MCB until it distanced itself from the declaration and Abdullah resigned.
+Hazel Blears, then Secretary of State for Communities and Local Government in the UK, published an open letter saying the government would have no further dealings with the MCB until it distanced itself from the declaration and Abdullah resigned.
 Abdullah responded in The Guardian by describing her remarks as a "misguided and ill-advised attempt to exercise control."
 He later said he intended to sue Blears for libel if she did not retract her letter and apologise.